 There are multiple GI Bill benefits available depending on the dates of your service, your veteran status and other factors.
-For a summary of the application process, see below steps to help guide you through the process.
+For a summary of the application process, see below the steps to help guide you through the process.

 Steps for your Education

 VA students can submit applications online here.If students don’t have access to apply online, they can call 1-888-442-4551, and ask that an application be mailed to them.
 All VA students must file an application when they first start school.
 Students who haven’t received VA benefits before must file an original application (Veterans VA Form 22-1990; dependents VA Form 22-5490; ToE students VA-Form 22-1990e).
 Students who have received VA benefits before must file a Request for Change of Program or Place of Training (Veterans and ToE students VA Form 22-1995; dependents VA Form 22-5495).
 Students applying for CH 33 in lieu of (or relinquishing) another benefit should complete VA Form 22-1990.

 Address and direct deposit information must be kept current.
 Chapter 30, 1606 & 1607 students can use the WAVE system to update address and financial institution information.
 Links to do so are on the “Main Menu” available after you log onto WAVE.
 If a student wants to start (Chapter 30, 33, 35, 1606, and 1607) or change a direct deposit, the student should have his or her account information handy.
 The following information is needed to set up direct deposit and can be found on checks and bank statements: • Account number • 9 digit bank routing number • Type of account (checking or savings) If a student has direct deposit, the student still needs to keep his or her address current, because all correspondence, including award letters, are mailed to the student’s address.
 All other students can call 1-877-838-2778 to begin and change direct deposit.

 Students are strongly encouraged to register and utilize eBenefits to assist them in the following: